 To satisfy my curiosity, I visited a number of castles over a series of trips in Europe and elsewhere.
 This included the Tower of London (I always think of it more as a prison and less of a castle).
 Hampton Court (technically considered a palace).
 Edinburgh Castle (Oooh, it’s supposedly one of the most haunted castles in Scotland).

 On that same vein, I might have gone overboard with museum visits too.
 It didn’t matter whether they were renowned or not, I visited a good number of them, from the Louvre, the Museum on the Mound, the Science Museum, and even the Fan Museum (don’t ask)

 I didn’t know if I would have the opportunity to visit again.
 So, I figured, “Why not?”

 All Castled Out

-I didn’t just do it aboard, I also visited castles here in the states, like the Hearst Castle at San Simeon in California.
-Granted, each castle is quite unique in its own history, but they have their similarities.
-In that way, a lot of the castles (and to an extent, certain museum niches) started to slowly blur together for me.
+I didn’t just do it abroad, I also visited castles here in the states, like the Hearst Castle at San Simeon in California.
+While each castle is unique with its own history, they have their similarities.
+In that way, a lot of the castles (and to an extent, certain museum niche) started to blur together for me.

 I didn’t know it at the time, but I may be officially all “castled out”…for a lifetime.
-It’s almost as if I’ve developed a mental reaction to castles.
-If someone mentioned about visiting a castle, I can’t help but groan at the thought.
+Given that my visits were born out of a pure interest, it’s bit ironic that I developed an aversion to castles.
+If someone mentions visiting a castle, I can’t help but groan at the thought.